fetlife/help/03_pictures-videos-and-writings/10_edit-delete-writing.md

 # How do I edit or delete my Writing?

-Got some second thoughts on that piece of prose you posted?
-All it takes to edit or delete it is a few simple steps.
-Click on the writing you want to edit or delete.
-Look on the right side of the page.
-You'll see a text link to edit the writing and just below that, another one to delete the writing.
-Just click on the appropriate link, confirm you want it saved or deleted, and it will be done.
+How do I edit or delete my Writings?
+Go to your Writing.
+Select the three dots menu located at the top right of the Writing.

+Select “Edit” to:

+- Edit your writing itself
+- Change the title
+- Add or remove tags
+- Change the writing’s privacy settings

-If you want to add extra features to your writings, such as underlines, bold, different sized fonts, etc., check out the formatting guidelines at [https://fetlife.com/formatting_guidelines](https://fetlife.com/formatting_guidelines "").
+Note: If you want to add extra features to your Writings, such as underlines, bold, different sized fonts, etc., check out our [formatting guidelines](https://fetlife.com/formatting_guidelines).

+Select “Close Comments” to remove the option for people to comment on that Writing.
+Reopening comments can be selected from the same menu when you’re ready to turn them back on!
+You can also do this by selecting your Writing from your Activity Feed.

+Select “Delete” to delete your Writing.